 Allen Sports Deluxe is a go-to choice for parents who want a straightforward and easy to use bike trailer for their everyday trips.

-One of the highlights on the Allen Sports Deluxe bicycle trailer is its large side and front windows.
+One of the highlights on the Allen Sports Deluxe pull-behind trailer is its large side and front windows.
 They line almost the entire length of the trailer, making space inside feel bright and airy.

 Even though this is an entry-level trailer, it has some great safety features.
 That’s why it is one of the best bicycle trailers you can get.
 The cabin comes with a foot guard that protects passengers’ feet, and there’s also a five-point padded harness that will hold your children in place.
 You will easily be seen on the road thanks to a bright orange flag.